WISE-TV: WISE-DT1

 The station was founded on November 21, 1953, with the call letters WKJG-TV.
 It was the first television station in Fort Wayne and affiliated with NBC.
 The station was owned by William Kunkel, owner of The Journal Gazette newspaper (with both entities forming the call letters), WKJG radio (AM 1380 and FM 97.3), and other television stations.
 On September 30, 1971, the radio stations were sold.
 Their call letters became WMEE and WMEF-FM respectively.
 Today, the FM station has the calls WMEE.
 The AM station went through a variety of call signs including WQHK, WHWD, and WONO.
-It went back to the original WKJG on November 3, 2003, and to this day, is Fort Wayne's ESPN Radio affiliate.
-However, both radio stations are owned by a different company and have no connection with the television station.
+It went back to the original WKJG on November 3, 2003; however, both radio stations are owned by a different company and have no connection with the television station.
 The first person seen on television in Fort Wayne was Hilliard Gates, who served as the station's general manager and sports director until his retirement in 1990.
 John Siemer, a newscaster and announcer at the station, was known at that time as "Engineer John" who introduced cartoons.

 For a time, WKJG-TV was owned by Terre Haute industrialist Tony Hulman, best known as the longtime owner of the Indianapolis Motor Speedway.
 Hulman owned other television stations in Indiana, WTHI-TV in Terre Haute and WNDY-TV in Indianapolis.
 When Hulman died in 1977, Joseph R. Cloutier, a longtime Hulman employee, took over the station.
 After Cloutier's death, a trust fund called the Corporation for General Trade was formed, with Cloutier's son Joseph A. Cloutier as majority owner with a 51% stake.
 That company continued to own WKJG-TV until it was sold in 2003.

 On January 13, 2003, the Corporation for General Trade was sold for $20 million to New Vision Television.
 The station changed its call letters to the current WISE-TV on May 26 to celebrate its 50th anniversary.
 A new transmitter with a stronger signal and new high definition options was installed on the tower.
 The station was sold again in March 2005 to Granite Broadcasting for $44.2 million.
 Granite sold ABC affiliate WPTA to Malara Broadcast Group for $45.3 million.
 A local marketing agreement was established that called for Granite to provide operation services to WPTA as well as for Malara's other new station, KDLH in Duluth, Minnesota.
 Malara filed its Securities and Exchange Commission reports jointly with Granite, which led to allegations that Granite used Malara as a shell corporation to evade the Federal Communications Commission's (FCC) rules on duopolies.
 The FCC does not allow common ownership of two of the four largest stations in a single market.
 Additionally, Fort Wayne has only six full-power stations, too few to allow duopolies in any case.